 - Beef Stock.
 Or beef broth.

 - Meat.
 Use lamb, goat or beef.
 Lamb shoulder or lamb belly are hugely popular options.
-For beef, use brisket, chuck roast or beef shank.
+For beef, use brisket, beef chuck roast or beef shank.

 How to Make Birria - the Recipe Method

-Add the seasonings to the food processor along with the vinegar and 1 cup beef stock.
-Process until smooth.
+Add the seasonings with the vinegar and 1 cup beef stock then process until smooth.
 It should be fairly thick.
 You can strain if you’d like for a smoother sauce.

 See the RECIPE NOTES below.